 What We Do

 Spring Falls offers both residential and commercial mowing.
 Our mowing service includes trimming, edging, and blowing.
 We trim edges along the foundation of your home or office, fence lines, trees, flower beds, sidewalks, and curbs.
 Our powerful blowers add the finishing touch by removing debris from the hard surfaces around your landscape.

 Mowing is a large part of lawn care services.
 Frequent mowing helps a lawn resist weeds, insects, and disease.
-Infrequent mowing causes too much grass to be removed at one time.
-It also causes a lawn to look thin, spotty or burnt.
+Prevent cutting too much grass by avoiding waiting too long between each mowing.
+It also causes a lawn to look thin, spotty, or burnt.
 As a general rule, we never cut more than one-third of the length of your grass at a time.

 Our Residential Mowing Plans